-Laboring moms may use a variety of movements and sounds to work through contractions.
+Laboring parents may use a variety of movements and sounds to work through contractions.
 Some may sound beautiful and powerful, some may sound alarming.
 Rest assured, going to new places and having to try on new behaviors is a normal part of the process.

-Ok, if you’re sensing that your partner is suffering rather than coping (learn about the difference in a Birthing from Within class) there are a few things you can do to help mom refocus and get through the most intense part of labor.
+Ok, if you’re sensing that your partner is suffering rather than coping (learn about the difference in a Birthing from Within class) there are a few things you can do to help them refocus and get through the most intense part of labor.

 You’re working so hard to bring our baby into the world.